Situational Overview

 Q3 — Siege

 The air thickens until it has weight.
 The heat builds until the walls sweat.
 The fog closes in until the world shrinks to the space between your outstretched arms.
 Interfaces stutter.
-Voices sound muffled.
 The smell of overworked cooling systems — hot metal and recycled coolant — becomes the dominant scent of daily life.

 Q4 — Dread